Giftbit/codepipeline-github-action/README.md

 - `GITHUB_OAUTH`
   - The [github oauth token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) for the GitHub user to run the commands as.
 This value *must* be KMS encrypted.
 See the example CloudFormation template linked below for how the token can be encrypted automatically.

-Check out *TODO* for an example CloudFormation template that uses this function.
+Check out [Giftbit/sam-scaffold](https://github.com/Giftbit/sam-scaffold/blob/master/typescript/infrastructure/ci.yaml) for an example CloudFormation template that uses this function.

 ## Development